Kyuji Fujikawa: Fastball

-Scientific studies

-On November 23, 2006, major Japanese television network TV Asahi aired a short documentary on Fujikawa's fastball as part of a series on professional baseball on its popular news program "Hōdō Station" (報道ステーション).
-Through the use of specialized high speed cameras, it found that while the average four-seam fastball spins 37 times per second during its trajectory to the plate, Fujikawa's fastball spun 45 times per second (2700 rpm), more than either Daisuke Matsuzaka's (37) or Marc Kroon's (41).
-Moreover, they also found that while the spin axis of the average four-seam fastball is tilted approximately 30 degrees relative to its direction (trajectory) to the plate, the spin axis of Fujikawa's was only five degrees (Matsuzaka's and Kroon's were 10).
+In November 2006, TV Asahi aired a documentary on Fujikawa's fastball as part of a series on professional baseball on its popular news program "Hōdō Station" (報道ステーション).
+Through the use of high speed cameras, the program found that Fujikawa's fastball had a particularly high spin rate of 45 revolutions per second (2700 rpm).
+Moreover, they found that while the spin axis of the average four-seam fastball is tilted approximately 30 degrees relative to its trajectory to the plate, the spin axis of Fujikawa's was only five degrees.

 According to the principles of the Magnus effect, the faster an object spins and the less it is tilted about its vertical axis, the more lift it will create, causing the ball to travel in a trajectory more closely modeling a straight line than a typical fastball would.
-The program hypothesized that Fujikawa's fastball, if thrown from an identical release point at exactly the same target, would cross home plate a full 30 cm higher than the average fastball.
-They concluded that was one possible explanation for why hitters felt Fujikawa's fastball appeared to "rise" as it approached the plate.
+The program hypothesized that Fujikawa's fastball, if thrown from an identical release point at exactly the same target, would cross home plate a full 30 cm higher than the average fastball, and posited that this could explain why Fujikawa's fastball appeared to rise to hitters as it approached the plate.

 Secondary pitches

-In addition to the fastball, Fujikawa also throws an effective forkball as well as a curveball, relying primarily on these two pitches to keep batters off-balance.
-(He also has a cutter and a changeup that he rarely uses in game situations.)
-While the overwhelming majority of Fujikawa's pitches were fastballs when he first made a name for himself as a reliever in 2004 to 2006, often going entire innings without throwing a single offspeed pitch, he has since incorporated a larger share of forkballs and curveballs to reduce fatigue and possible injury over time.
+In addition to the fastball, Fujikawa often threw a forkball and curveball, as well as rarely throwing a cutter and a changeup.
+During Fujikawa's early period of success beginning in 2004, a majority of his pitches were fastballs, but he later utilized a larger share of forkballs and curveballs.

 Entrance music

-It has become customary for "every little thing every precious thing", a song by a Japanese rock band Lindberg, to be played over the public address system when Fujikawa enters home games (including interleague) at Koshien Stadium or Kyocera Dome Osaka.
-Many Tigers fans can be seen waving their megaphones and thundersticks to the beat of the music and singing along as the song is played.
+It was customary for fans to sing along with Fujikawa's entrance music, the song "every little thing every precious thing" by the rock band Lindberg, when Fujikawa entered home games at Koshien Stadium or Kyocera Dome Osaka.
 Fujikawa has said that the song has had special meaning for him and his wife since before they got married.